-I recently had the honor of presenting the research from my latest book Minds at Work at the 2018 Learning Technologies Conference and iLearning Forum in Paris, Porte de Versailles.
+I recently had the honor of presenting a keynote address about the research from my latest book Minds at Work at the 2018 Learning Technologies Conference and iLearning Forum in Paris, Porte de Versailles.
 There were over 8,000 people attending the two-day event and the interest in learning and learning technologies in the EU is as intense and focused as I have experienced.

-The book is becoming a bestseller, and the groundbreaking research is helping promote a new and progressive form of management, that is centered on what we are learning about managing minds at work.
+The book is becoming a bestseller, and the groundbreaking research is helping promote a new and progressive form of management centered on what we are learning about the ways to effectively manage minds at work.

-Managing Minds, Not Hands – Sally Ann Moore, Conference Organizer
+Managing Minds, Not Hands – Sally Ann Moore, Executive Director, EU Conference

-“Additionally I came across some new thinking published this year by David Grebow in the USA.
-They have been researching for a book to be published early 2018 by the ATD press, entitled: “Minds at Work: Managing for Success in the Knowledge Economy”
+“Additionally I came across some brilliant new thinking published this year by David Grebow in the USA.
+He and his co-author have been researching a book to be published early 2018 by ATD Press, entitled: “Minds at Work: Managing for Success in the Knowledge Economy”

 They began the research by looking for examples of companies that said they were learning cultures, where learning was continuous and supported in every aspect of organizational life.
 They never found one.
 They found some examples of learning cultures within companies, in various departments and units, but never consistently across the whole enterprise.
 They eventually realized why: A company can tell the world it has a learning culture, provide lots of learning opportunities, and supply eLearning for everyone.
 But if management support for learning is not apparent and not constantly on display by managers every day, the original culture that supported and rewarded “not learning” will dominate over any attempt to be a learning culture.

 They realized that a culture focused on learning needs leaders and managers focused on learning.
-So they looked at the critical relationship between managers and learning.
+So they looked at the critical relationship between management, managers, and learning.
 Managers are expected to direct people’s daily work and performance.
 They are not usually expected to develop employees.
-In the research the authors (Grebow and Gill) identify two basic categories of business organization:
+In the research the authors Grebow identifies two very different and distinguishable categories of business organization:

-- 19th style Century “Managing hands” older companies, an endangered species
+- The 19th style century industrial economy “Managing Hands” older companies, an endangered species

 The book Minds at Work will be featured in the conference in January.